OU Female Pilot Duo Flying in Historic Air Race Classic

-Though Torres said the climate at OU is very welcoming to its female aviators, her interaction with pilots on other collegiate ARC teams indicated that some women pilots — even today — encounter much difficulty pursuing their dream to fly and participate in ARC.
+Though Torres said the climate at OU is very welcoming to its female aviators, her interaction with pilots on other collegiate ARC teams indicated that some women pilots — even today — encounter many difficulties pursuing their dream to fly and participate in ARC.

 “For me, the gain is to be part of history in this race and promote women in aviation since there aren’t very many right now,” Duncan said.

 “I like the fact that it promotes OU aviation – we can compete with bigger collegiate programs based on the east or west coast and show that we have the same program right here in most people’s backyards,” Torres said.